LCG Tunnel - Full Tunnel Parallel to Existing Alignment

 Alternative F features a twin-bore tunnel with cross-passages that avoids the landslide hazard and limits impacts to natural and cultural resources at the north and south portals.
 The proposed tunnel would be similar in length and features to the Tom Lantos Tunnels at Devil’s Slide on Highway 1, south of Pacifica in San Mateo County, California.

 Why Was Alternative F Selected for Further Study?

-The tunnel provides more stability and reliability by avoiding the landslides.
-The tunnels pass deep under an area of significant natural and cultural resources which greatly reduces potential environmental impacts.
-Use of tunnel boring machines reduces the construction impacts and the amount of soil to be hauled off-site.
+The tunnels would provide more stability and reliability by avoiding the landslides.
+The tunnels would pass deep under an area of significant natural and cultural resources, greatly reducing potential environmental impacts.
+Use of tunnel boring machines would reduce the construction impacts and the amount of soil to be hauled off-site.
 While the tunnel alternative is significantly higher in cost than Alternative X, it was not higher than the cost of other alternatives analyzed.
-It also has the smallest environmental footprint of all alternatives studied to date, which limits potential environmental resource impacts.
+It also would have the smallest environmental footprint of all alternatives studied to date, which would limit potential environmental resource impacts.

 Construction length: 2.3 miles

 Construction footprint: 5 acres

 Length within parks: 0.5 miles (portal approaches at north and south portals)

 Young Redwood Forest: 0 acres

 On the map, the alternative is denoted with a letter.